CapinolDev/Formin/README.md

 [Example](Examples/getOs.fmn)

 #### sys#//#
 writes the input into the terminal/powershell of the computer running it.
+Pair it with [`ins`](#ins) to pipe scripted stdin into interactive programs.
 Example (unix): ``` sys#/'ps aux'/# ```

 #### cputime#//#